shadowbaofu/rogueEditor/README.md

 Some antivirus software may give false positives when running this program.
 Feel free to decompile it and look at its content.
-- Compiled with pyinstaller
+- Compiled with PyInstaller

 ## Q & A

-Will i get banned for using this?
+Will I get banned for using this?
 - Unlikely, but use common sense.

-## Final words
+## Final Words

 I take no responsibility for your actions when using this script.
 This is a proof of concept / educational project.